 As of August 23, 2001, there were 29,748,030 shares of redeemable convertible preferred stock outstanding.
-All outstanding shares of redeemable convertible preferred stock will be converted into 29,748,030 shares of common stock in connection with this offering and such shares of redeemable convertible preferred stock will no longer be authorized, issued or outstanding.
+We have secured consents from the requisite number of stockholders to the automatic conversion of all outstanding shares of redeemable convertible preferred stock in connection with this offering.
+As a result, all outstanding shares of redeemable convertible preferred stock will be converted into 29,748,030 shares of common stock in connection with this offering and such shares of redeemable convertible preferred stock will no longer be authorized, issued or outstanding.
 In addition, if the final price per share of shares in this offering is less then \$ per share, a small number of additional shares of common stock will be issued upon conversion of the Series F preferred stock.